syncfusion-content/blazor-docs/blazor/document-editor/section-format.md

 ---
 layout: post
-title: Working with Section Formatting in Blazor DocumentEditor Component | Syncfusion
+title: Section Formatting in Blazor DocumentEditor Component | Syncfusion
 description: Learn here all about Working with Section Formatting in Syncfusion Blazor DocumentEditor component and more.
 platform: Blazor
 control: DocumentEditor